Methodology

 Attorney: the biggest missed opportunity

-Only 19 sites (6.3%) use the Attorney schema type.
-This is remarkable given that attorney profiles are central to how clients choose law firms.
-Attorney schema can include credentials, bar admissions, areas of practice, education, and professional affiliations -- all signals that strengthen E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) in Google's quality assessment.
-For firms with multiple attorneys, each practitioner page should have its own Attorney markup.
+Only 19 sites (6.3%) use Attorney schema, a number that is remarkable given how central attorney profiles are to how clients select firms.
+The Attorney type supports properties for credentials, bar admissions, areas of practice, education, and professional affiliations: precisely the signals that Google's quality assessment framework (Experience, Expertise, Authoritativeness, Trustworthiness) weighs when evaluating a legal page.
+For firms with multiple practitioners, the opportunity is compounded.
+Each attorney page should carry its own Attorney markup, and very few do.

 LocalBusiness: the generic fallback

-We compared sites with comprehensive structured data (legal-specific types plus supporting types like AggregateRating, FAQPage, and BreadcrumbList) against sites with no structured data at all.
-The patterns are consistent.
+Comparing sites with comprehensive structured data (legal-specific types combined with supporting types such as AggregateRating, FAQPage, and BreadcrumbList) against sites with no structured data reveals consistent patterns in both directions.

 Sites with rich schema tend to:

-• Use JSON-LD exclusively (no legacy Microdata mixed in)
+• Use JSON-LD exclusively, with no legacy Microdata mixed in

 • Declare LegalService or Attorney as the primary type, not just Organization

-• Include PostalAddress with full street address and GeoCoordinates for Google Maps integration
+• Include PostalAddress with a full street address and GeoCoordinates for Google Maps integration

-• Add OpeningHoursSpecification so Google can display hours in search results
+• Add OpeningHoursSpecification so Google can display business hours directly in search results

 • Implement BreadcrumbList for navigation-aware search snippets

-• Include AggregateRating when they have reviews to display star ratings in SERPs
+• Include AggregateRating where client reviews exist, enabling star ratings in search results

 Sites with no schema tend to:

-• Be older WordPress installations with outdated themes
+• Be older WordPress installations running outdated themes

-• Lack any SEO plugin (Yoast, RankMath, and similar tools auto-generate basic schema)
+• Lack any SEO plugin (tools such as Yoast and RankMath auto-generate basic schema by default)

 Limitations

-• Homepage only: We analyzed structured data on each site's homepage.
-Inner pages (practice area pages, attorney bio pages, blog posts) may have additional or different schema markup that this study does not capture.
+• Homepage only.
+This study analyzed structured data on each site's homepage.
+Inner pages (practice area pages, attorney bio pages, blog posts) may have additional or different schema that this study does not capture.

-• Point-in-time snapshot: All data was collected on March 2, 2026.
-Websites update their markup regularly, and CMS plugin updates can add or remove schema overnight.
+• Point-in-time snapshot.
+All data was collected in a single point-in-time crawl.
+Websites update markup regularly, and CMS plugin updates can add or remove schema overnight.

-• Organic results only: Our sample comes from Google's top organic search results, which may skew toward sites that already have stronger SEO fundamentals.
+• Organic results only.
+The sample comes from Google's top organic search results, which may skew toward sites with stronger SEO fundamentals.
 The true adoption rate across all law firm websites is likely lower.

-• Property completeness not scored: We measured whether a schema type was present, not whether every recommended property within that type was populated.
+• Property completeness not scored.
+We measured whether a schema type was present, not whether every recommended property was populated.
 A site declaring LegalService with only a name and URL was counted the same as one with full address, hours, practice areas, and reviews.

-• No causal claims: We report correlations between schema completeness and other site characteristics.
+• No causal claims.
+This report documents correlations between schema completeness and other site characteristics.
 We cannot determine whether structured data implementation drives better rankings or whether better-resourced firms simply do both.